wp-plugins/cookie-law-info/readme.txt

 Donate link: http://www.movember.com/
 Tags: eu cookie law, cookie law, eu privacy directive, privacy directive, cookies, privacy, compliance Requires at least: 3.3.1
-Tested up to: 3.3.2
+Tested up to: 3.4
-Stable tag: 1.0.1
+Stable tag: 1.0.2
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-*UPDATED* A simple way to show how your website complies with the EU Cookie Law, which came into force on 26 May 2012.
+A simple way to show how your website complies with the EU Cookie Law.
+Implied Consent.
+Style it to match your own website.

 == Description ==

-This plugin adds a subtle banner to your website, either in the header or footer, to highlight your compliance status regarding the new EU Cookie Law.
+This plugin uses implied consent, adding a subtle banner to your website either in the header or footer so you can show your compliance status regarding the new EU Cookie Law.

+You can fully customise the style so it fits in with your existing website- change the colours, fonts, styles, the position on the page and even how it behaves when you click "accept".

 It also has a Cookie Audit module so you can easily show what cookies your site uses and display them neatly in a table on your Privacy & Cookies Policy page.